lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ![image alt text](../doc_support/step4_image_1.png)

-   2. Command line: Configure the build environment when using the OpenVINO™ toolkit by sourcing the "setupvars.sh" script.
+   2. Command line: Configure the build environment when using the Intel® Distribution of OpenVINO™ toolkit by sourcing the "setupvars.sh" script.
 Be sure to source the helper script “scripts/setupenv.sh” which defines environment variables that point to inference models used so that short names may be used instead of long paths.
 Then finally start ISS using the supplied script that will setup environment variables and launch the ISS Eclipse IDE.

    ```bash
    source /opt/intel/computer_vision_sdk/bin/setupvars.sh